George Murray (general)

-Lord George Murray (4 October 1694 – 11 October 1760), sixth son of John Murray, 1st Duke of Atholl, was a Scottish nobleman and soldier who took part in the Jacobite rebellions of 1715 and 1719 and played a senior role in that of 1745.
+Lord George Murray (4 October 1694 – 11 October 1760) was a Scottish army officer.
+The sixth son of John Murray, 1st Duke of Atholl, he took part in the Jacobite risings of 1715 and 1719 and played a senior role in that of 1745.

 Pardoned in 1725, he returned to Scotland, where he married and in 1739 took the oath of allegiance to George II.
-When the 1745 Rising began, Murray was appointed sheriff depute to Sir John Cope, government commander in Scotland but then joined the Jacobite army when it arrived in Perth on 3 September.
-As one of the senior commanders, he made a substantial contribution to their early success, particularly reaching and successfully returning from Derby.
+When the 1745 rising began, Murray was appointed sheriff depute to Sir John Cope, government commander in Scotland but then joined the Jacobite Army when it arrived in Perth on 3 September and was promoted to lieutenant general.
+As one of the Jacobite army's senior commanders, he made a substantial contribution to their early success, particularly reaching and returning from Derby.

 However, his support for the 1707 Union set him apart from the majority of Scottish Jacobites, and previous links with the government meant that many viewed him with suspicion: combined with a perceived arrogance and inability to accept advice, this reduced his military effectiveness.

-After the Battle of Culloden in April 1746, Murray went into exile in Europe and was excluded from the 1747 Act of Indemnity.
+Following the Battle of Culloden in April 1746, Murray went into exile in Europe and was excluded from the 1747 Act of Indemnity.
 He died in the Dutch town of Medemblik in 1760, and his eldest son, John, later became the 3rd Duke of Atholl.